bplmaps/lmec-main-site/content/articles/where-the-water-was.md

 ---
 Many visitors to our Gallery come in with a question on their mind - what did Boston look like before it was filled in?
 When walking around Boston today, it might be hard to picture the tidal estuaries, shallow marshes, and mud flats that were filled in and topped with Brownstones and tall buildings.

 Even as early at 1722, colonists had started to {{<popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:9s161f22q/4878,520,4664,6027/full/0/default.jpg">}}change the outline of Boston {{</popup>}}.
 They built wharves into the harbor and created a mill dam over the northern inlet.
 By the turn of the 19th century, Boston's landfilling project had changed the shape of the coastline almost in its entirety.
-Neighborhood like the Back Bay, South Bay, Seaport, and large sections of downtown are all part of the filled-in territory.
+Neighborhoods like the Back Bay, South Bay, Seaport, and large sections of downtown are all part of the filled-in territory.

 There are many questions people ask about filled land: How much of it is fill?
 When was it filled in?
 And what did the shoreline used to look like?
 But 'where the water used to be' isn't just a modern question, historians at the turn of the 19th century were drawing depictions of the Shawmut peninsula and comparing the city of two centuries prior with it's then-current shape.